 3.3.1) Extract coordinates of single molecules with the wfiread package as described in Protocol 2, or with another package.

-3.3.2) Reconstruct single particle trajectories with home built Matlab package.
-Note: Various single particle tracking (SPT) packages based on different algorithms can be found elsewhere23.
+3.3.2) Reconstruct single particle trajectories with home built Matlab package (not included in the Supplemental Code File, but may be available in future revisions), or choose among various single particle tracking (SPT) packages based on different algorithms found elsewhere23.